Edinburgh Corporation Tramways

 Edinburgh Corporation Tramways conductors 1938

 An excellent study of two conductors cashing in their takings at Tollcross Depot circa 1938.
-The single-breasted jackets bear plain epaulettes.
-The collar on the subject nearest the camera bears an employee number (661), whereas that of his colleague bears the more usual 'E C T' initials (here mounted transverse to the collar).
+The single-breasted jackets bear badgeless epaulettes.
+The collar on the subject nearest the camera bears an employee number (661), whereas that of his colleague bears the more usual 'E C T' initials (here mounted transverse to the collar on the lapel itself).
 Photo by E O Catford.

 Edinburgh Corporation Tramwayas Tram driver